SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 an [SD2SNES](https://krikzz.com/store/home/27-sd2snes.html) or [Super Everdrive](https://krikzz.com/store/home/13-super-everdrive-v2.html)
-SD card in, and it will properly detect this by checking for the requisite save game folders.
+SD card in, and it will properly detect this by checking for the requisite save game folders, in this order:

-It will use these folders in this order, if found:

 - `/SAVES/SNES/` (default)
 - `/SPED/SAVE/` (Super EverDrive)